SiloHaus/moloch-party/X_SCRIPTS.md

 Scripts for TierI and TierII are limited, because they are CHILD DELEGATE contracts, and their main scripts are called by MolochParty.sol.

+Need to consolidate Scripts so that PartyFactory.sol Admins everything, except initial deployment.

 ## TierI

 * scripts/TierI/deploy.ts